idiotboxai/idiotboxai/README.md

 idiotboxai@debian:~$ cat acknowledgments.txt
 🎓 Acknowledgments
 ---------------------
 A big shoutout to the open-source community and coding buddies.
-Let's create awesome projects together! 🙌
+Let's create awesome projects together! 🙌-->

+A noob

 Feel free to explore my repositories and drop a ⭐ if you find something interesting!